BBC Micro

 The software page has links to sites where you can download software.
 You can also download OddJob, a previously unreleased game for the BBC Micro.

 This is a self-extracting installation that contains everything you need to run BeebEm.
-If you prefer you can download version 4.12 in ZIP format: BeebEm412.zip.
-Once you have unzipped the file read the README.txt file and run BeebEm.exe.
+If you prefer you can download version 4.19 in ZIP format: BeebEm419.zip.
+Once you have installed or unzipped the file read the help and run BeebEm.exe.

-View the BeebEm README help text and CHANGES log to see what is new in V4.12.
+View the BeebEm CHANGES log to see what is new in V4.19.

-The Master 512 Co-Processor and TMS5220 Speech Generator emulation have been removed from the latest version of BeebEm (due to code licensing issues).
-If you wish to try these features then you can download v4.03, as a self-extracting installation BeebEm403.exe or a ZIP BeebEm403.zip.
+The TMS5220 Speech Generator emulation has been removed from the latest version of BeebEm (due to code licensing issues).
+If you wish to try this feature then you can download v4.03, as a self-extracting installation BeebEm403.exe or a ZIP BeebEm403.zip.

 If you have any problems running or using BeebEm then email me, Mike, with your comments: beebem.support -AT- googlemail.com

-Pocket PC - Jon Welch has ported BeebEm to Pocket PC which runs on many PDAs.
-Web site: Pocket PC BeebEm
+Pocket PC BeebEm Jon Welch has ported BeebEm to Pocket PC which runs on older PDAs